JLHerreraCortijo/drc_elections/README.md

 undefined log values.
 This transformation standardizes the distance data, making it easier to interpret and analyze in subsequent steps.

+## Models computation

+The script `R/002 - models.R` calculates the models that will be later used to generate tables and figures in '003 - update manuscript.R'.

+Some models allow for running linear diagnostics on them using the Rmd document `R/lm diagnostics.Rmd`.
+This will generate multiple HTML files in the `manuscript/diagnostics/[Table name]` folder.
+Each HTML file contains statistical tests for one model.

 # data.RData

 results/data.RData contains several variables used across the repository.
 Here we describe some of them.